Fascinated by Gallo-Roman history? Click Here to download > > > Here are 6 ways Rome affected France

 Things to do in Cannes

 • Stroll down La Croisette, the Cannes equivalent of Nice's Promenade des Anglais and one of France's most famous streets.
-It's undergoing massive renovation right now, to the dismay of many luxury shops whose displays will be hidden by tarps or scaffolding until the end of 2025.
-(You just have to look up above the bulldozers to see the wonderful Belle Époque buildings rising behind them.)
+Just look up to see the wonderful Belle Époque buildings rising along the street.

 • There's the beach, of course, all along the Croisette.
 Choose between the private (often hotel-owned) or public beaches, and stop for lunch in one of the beachside restaurants.
 They usually have menus outside so you can stroll along, read, and choose.